The Problem With Outside The Lines

 On our teams and in our organizations, there are times that we just need to resurface the foundation in order to “get outside the lines:” tweak here, adjust there, modify over there.
 But if we’re not careful, we will resort back to the old methods.
 We’ll be too familiar with the old ways and our familiar habits that we’ll too easily return to them.

-In his book Axiom, Bill Hybels calls that the deadly effect of incrementalism.
+One author calls that the deadly effect of incrementalism.
 I’ll admit it: I’m a serial tweaker.
 I can adjust a process by one single degree a million different times.
-But Hybels says that sometimes, true change it can’t be incremental.
+But this author says that sometimes, true change it can’t be incremental.
 You have to dig up the road and pour new asphalt somewhere else.

 Don’t shun the resurface jobs, don’t vilify coloring outside the lines, but be honest enough to admit when it’s time to take things in a completely new direction.